Agricultural cooperative

-An agricultural cooperative, also known as a farmers' co-op, is a cooperative in which farmers pool their resources in certain areas of activity.
+An agricultural cooperative, also known as a farmers' co-op, is a producer cooperative in which farmers pool their resources in certain areas of activities.

 A broad typology of agricultural cooperatives distinguishes between agricultural service cooperatives, which provide various services to their individually-farming members, and agricultural production cooperatives in which production resources (land, machinery) are pooled and members farm jointly.

-Examples of agricultural production cooperatives include collective farms in former socialist countries, the kibbutzim in Israel, collectively-governed community shared agriculture, Longo Maï co-operatives and Nicaraguan production co-operatives.
+Agricultural production cooperatives are relatively rare in the world.
+They include collective farms in former socialist countries, the kibbutzim in Israel, collectively-governed community shared agriculture, Longo Maï co-operatives in Costa Rica, France, and some other countries, CPAs in Cuba, and Nicaraguan production cooperatives.

 The default meaning of "agricultural cooperative" in English is usually an agricultural service cooperative, the numerically dominant form in the world.
 There are two primary types of agricultural service cooperatives: supply cooperatives and marketing cooperatives.
 Supply cooperatives supply their members with inputs for agricultural production, including seeds, fertilizers, fuel, and machinery services.
 Marketing cooperatives are established by farmers to undertake transportation, packaging, pricing, distribution, sales and promotion of farm products (both crop and livestock).
 Farmers also widely rely on credit cooperatives as a source of financing for both working capital and investments.